-In this post we are going to talk a little bit more in depth about Dimensions and Dimension Values and how to create them.
+In this post we are going to talk a little bit more in depth about Dimensions and Dimension Values and how to create them in Microsoft Dynamics 365 Business Central.
 Let's begin by talking about how to create a Dimension and its Dimension Values.
 The first thing you need to do is do a global search for Dimensions.
 From the Dimensions screen you can either select new or begin entering the code of your Dimension.
 For this example, I'll add the Dimension Code as Test, the Name as Testing Analysis and keep the auto populated fields for Code Caption and Filter Caption.

 Next, I highlight the field and click Dimension Values.
 From this screen I can add them either by selecting new or just typing the Code.
 For the Code I will use Test - 1, for the Name I will use Tested Companies and for the Dimension Value Type I will select Standard.